-Halifax residents who commute to work generally drive alone and take an average of 27 minutes.
-In the most recent estimate, of the 397 workers 16 years and over, 293 (73.8%) drove alone.
-Of those driving to work, 48 people carpooled (12.1%).
-Only 16 people walked and 0 people used public transportation.
-The mean travel time to work was 27.2 minutes (Sources: Census 2000, 2007-2011 American Community Survey, 2011 MPSI).
+In the most recent ACS estimates, 2012-2016, of the 376 workers 16 years and over, 280 (74.5%) drove alone.
+Of those driving to work, 18 people carpooled (4.8%).
+Sixty people (16%) walked to work, used other means, or worked at home.
+ACS estimates indicate that 18 people used public transportation, but to local residents' knowledge no people used public transportation.
+Limited services for seniors are available in the area, however, via the MOOver from Deerfield Valley Transit.
+The mean travel time to work was 37.9 minutes (Sources: US Census Bureau, 2012-2016 American Community Survey,).

-POLICIES AND RECOMENDATIONS
+POLICIES AND RECOMMENDATIONS